MS24-00599/MS24-00599/README.md

 ### Strategy A: Text-Corrected Premium Analysis

-This approach treats one group's predicted outcomes as a quality-adjusted baseline, enabling decomposition of observed outcomes into textual and non-textual components.
+This approach treats one group's estimated outcomes as a quality-adjusted baseline, enabling the decomposition of observed outcomes into textual and non-textual components.

 **Methodology**:
 - Estimate baseline outcomes using the reference group's prediction model
 - Calculate the text-corrected premium: actual outcomes minus baseline predictions
 - Analyze how group characteristics correlate with this premium

-**Economic Interpretation**: The premium captures outcome variation attributable to non-textual factors (e.g., discrimination, networks, institutional advantages) after controlling for content quality.
+**Economic Interpretation**: The premium captures outcome variation attributable to non-textual factors (e.g., discrimination, networks, institutional advantages).

 ### Strategy B: Text Quality Controls in Regression Analysis

-This approach uses predicted outcomes as control variables in broader empirical frameworks.
+This approach uses estimated outcomes as control variables in broader empirical frameworks.

 **Methodology**:
 - Generate text quality proxies from outcome prediction models